Interactive Analysis on MMCloud + AWS

 Once logged in, use this command to install recommended software.

-curl -fsSL https://raw.githubusercontent.com/gaow/misc/master/bash/pixi/pixi-mamba.sh | bash
+curl -fsSL https://raw.githubusercontent.com/gaow/misc/master/bash/pixi/pixi-setup.sh | bash

 Daily Use